X

 The University of Alaska Museum of the North's iconic, contemporary architecture was inspired by glacial crevasses, alpine ridges, the aurora borealis and breakup on the Yukon River.

 The museum's galleries offer a comprehensive exploration of Alaska’s diverse cultures, natural wonders, flora and fauna, as well as more than 2,000 years of Alaska art.
-Year-round displays feature exquisite Athabascan beaded moosehide clothing, Alaska paintings by old masters with wanderlust, ancient ivory and bone carvings that tell secrets of times past, and contemporary photographs and art that help define modern Alaska.UA Museum Place Where You Go to Listen
+Year-round displays feature exquisite Athabascan beaded moosehide clothing, beautiful paintings of Alaska, ivory and bone carvings, and contemporary photographs and artwork that tell stories of Alaska today.

 The meditative yet invigorating “Place Where You Go To Listen” was developed by local composer John Luther Adams.
 The space uses sound and light to interpret real-time data from natural phenomena, including sunrises and sunsets, the phases of the moon, seismic action and the aurora borealis.